antmicro/dc-scm-breakout-board/README.rst

 This repository contains open hardware design files for a breakout board exposing IO interfaces offered by Data Center Secure Control Modules (DC-SCM).
 This board aids software development and allows for initial testing of the DC-SCM before installing it in a server.
+This board is compatible with Antmicro's `Experimental DC-SCM card <https://github.com/antmicro/artix-dc-scm>`_ based on Xilinx Artix-7 FPGA.

 Repository structure:
 ---------------------